artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

       - Triptolemus scatters seeds; Lyncus of Scythia rejects them
     - The daughters of Pierus transformed into birds
 - Book VI
-  - Arachne
+  - Arachne brags and beats Minerva, but is turned into a spider
-  - Niobe
+  - Niobe brags and her seven sons then daughters are slayed
-  - Latona
+  - Latona births on Delos; turns unreasonable peasants to frogs
-  - Marsyas
+  - Marsyas is stripped
-  - Pelops
+  - Pelops's ivory chip
-  - Tereus, Procne, and Philomela
+  - Tereus marries Procne, rapes her sister Philomela, eats his son
-  - Boreas and Orithya
+  - Boreas steals Orithya as his bride
 - Book VII
   - Medea and Jason
   - Medea and Aeson